 WAWAS, meaning “children” in the Bolivian language Quechua, is project now in its second phase, to stop and prevent further violence to 10´000 abused women and girls.
 Both the victims and their families are being helped with psychologists, lawyers and self-help groups during an 18 month period to learn how to resolve conflicts in a non violent manner.

-Having been involved in the care and education of Bolivian marginalized children since 2007, we realized that most of our children at the orphanages were victims of violence and abuse.
-Not only does this result in direct suffering, mental problems and limited academic performances, but is also considered a major root cause of adult dysfunctionality, crime and violence.
+Having been involved in the care and education of Bolivian children since 2007, we realised that most of our children at the orphanages were victims of violence and abuse.
+Not only does this result in direct suffering, mental problems and limited school results, but is also considered a major root cause of adult dysfunctionality, crime and violence.

 How is WAWAS managed and organized?

 Future4Children collaborates with the local organization Huellas & Futuro involving more than 3000 children in three municipalities in the Andean valley area of Cochabamba.